pietervdvn/MapComplete/Docs/Layers/hospital.md

-The question is  What does the of the hospital ?
+The question is  What is the name of this hospital?

 This rendering asks information about the property  [name](https://wiki.openstreetmap.org/wiki/Key:name)

-This is rendered with  Name of the hospital name is {name}
+This is rendered with  This hospital is called {name}